Mask and Visitor Guidelines in Place to Help Keep Everyone Safe

 Send an eCard!
 These get delivered directly to our patients.

 Visitors can call the Gift Shop and purchase a Family Gift Card to be delivered to patients.

-Hematology/Oncology patients have access to the Internet through our Patient Edutainment system, so siblings, family and friends can use social media to stay in touch!
+Inpatients at our main campus location have access to the Internet through our Patient Edutainment system, so siblings, family and friends can use social media to stay in touch!

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center

-700 Children’s features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
+700 Children’s® features the most current pediatric health care information and research from our pediatric experts – physicians and specialists who have seen it all.
 Many of them are parents and bring a special understanding to what our patients and families experience.
 If you have a child – or care for a child – 700 Children’s was created especially for you.